 Help Your Child Prepare

 As sad as it is, there are ways you can help your child prepare to die.
 Let your child know what physical changes may happen.
 Your child's doctor may help you with this.
 While it is best not to include scary details, knowing what to expect can help your child feel less anxious.

 - Create family memories.
 You might go through photos and create a website or photo book together.

 - Help your child say goodbye to special people in person or through letters.

-- Let your child know what lasting impact he will leave behind.
-Whether it was being a good son and brother, or helping other people, tell your child how he has made the world a better place.
+- Let your child know what lasting impact they will leave behind.
+Whether it was being a good son and brother, or helping other people, tell your child how they have made the world a better place.

 - Promise you will be OK when your child dies and will take care of the people and animals your child loves.

 American Society of Clinical Oncology (ASCO) website.
 Caring for a terminally ill child. www.cancer.net/navigating-cancer-care/advanced-cancer/caring-terminally-ill-child.
 Updated April 2018.
 Accessed October 8, 2020.

 Mack JW, Evan E, Duncan J, Wolfe J. Palliative care in pediatric oncology.
 In: Orkin SH, Fisher DE, Ginsburg D, Look AT, Lux SE, Nathan DG, eds.
 Nathan and Oski's Hematology and Oncology of Infancy and Childhood.
 8th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 70.